 The only other drawback to these straps is that they don’t absorb sweat well.

 - Has double stitching for extra reinforcement around the loops

 - A bit pricey

 Serious Steel Fitness is one of the best figure 8 straps in the powerlifting tools industry.
 If you’re looking for ultra-durable figure 8 straps that are made of highly durable canvas fabric, this one should be on your go-to list.

 The figure 8 strap also comes with double stitching along the length of the loops.
 This gives it extra reinforcement that allows it to handle the toughest weights.
 This makes it ideal for maxing out on deadlifts.

 The straps are also relatively thicker with minimal padding to provide your hands with comfort while pulling the heavy weights off the ground.

-Serious Steel Fitness trust in the quality of figure 8 deadlift strap.
-That’s why it offers a one year warranty, so you don’t have to worry about the quality of the lifting strap.
+Serious Steel Fitness trust in the quality of the figure 8 deadlift strap.
+That’s why it offers a one-year warranty, so you don’t have to worry about the quality of the lifting strap.

 - Available in multiple colors and finishes